Noor (film)

-Noor is a 2017 Indian Hindi-language dramedy film directed by Sunhil Sippy that features Sonakshi Sinha in the titular role.
+Noor is a 2017 Indian Hindi-language dramedy film directed by Sunhil Sippy that features Sonakshi Sinha in the title role.
 The film is based on Pakistani author Saba Imtiaz's novel Karachi, You're Killing Me! and follows an Indian journalist-writer Noor's misadventures and love life as she navigates her way through Mumbai.
 The film had a worldwide release on 21 April 2017.

 Plot

 Noor is a young journalist, battling to find her place in the working world.
-She yearns to cover important news stories, but is often sent to cover entertainment pieces, such as interviewing adult actress Sunny Leone, which she resents.
-This causes frequent friction between herself and her boss Shekher.
+She yearns to cover important news stories but is often sent to cover entertainment pieces, such as interviewing adult actress Sunny Leone, which she resents.
+This causes frequent friction between herself and her boss, Shekher.
 Saad, Noor's friend, introduces her to Ayan Banerjee, a former CNN reporter and war correspondent.
 They have much in common and quickly become close.

 At work, Noor is asked to interview a famous doctor, who treats underprivileged people for free.
 While editing the interview on her personal computer, her domestic worker Malti recognizes the doctor as a criminal who is engaged in illegal organ harvesting.
 Noor also learns of a victim named Vilas, whose kidney was stolen.

-She interviews Malti and Vilas and although they initially refuse to face the camera, after enough persuasion, Malti finally exposes the operation.
+She interviews Malti and Vilas, and although they initially refuse to face the camera, after enough persuasion, Malti finally exposes the operation.
 Noor takes the footage to her network and to Shekar, who suggests that they hold off for a few days before running the story.

-Excited at the possibility of her big break, Noor meets Ayan and the pair become intimate, after talking about the incident.
+Excited at the possibility of her big break, Noor meets Ayan, and the pair become intimate after talking about the incident.
 The next day, Noor receives a call from her friend Zara, telling her that Ayan has stolen her story, which has now become a national controversy and is making headlines across India.
-Shekher rebukes her for her irresponsible behaviour and tells her that Malti and Vilas's lives are now in danger.
+Shekher rebukes her for her irresponsible behavior and tells her that Malti and Vilas's lives are now in danger.
 She loses her job and begins to question her profession and its morality.

-Malti and Vilas go missing and Noor's father receives threatening calls.
-Saad takes Noor to London to comfort her, and gets frustrated by her state of mind, finally confronting her about the entire incident.

-The pair grow closer and Saad realises that he is in love with her.
+Malti and Vilas go missing, and Noor's father receives threatening calls.
+Saad takes Noor to London to comfort her and gets frustrated by her state of mind, finally confronting her about the entire incident.
+The pair grow closer, and Saad realizes that he is in love with her.
 Noor gets a call from her father with the news that Vilas is dead.
-She comes back to Mumbai and launches her own journalistic investigation which results in the doctor being convicted.
+She comes back to Mumbai and launches her own journalistic investigation, which results in the doctor being convicted.
 Noor becomes a viral internet sensation and a respected news journalist, acknowledged by Shekar and her network.
 Malti forgives Noor and reconnects with her.
 Zara slaps Ayan, and Saad and Noor begin a relationship.